CZ-NIC/dns-probe/doc/Glossary.rst

    RPC operation

-      Remote procedure call opeartion that is defined in a YANG module and activated via Sysrepo.
+      Remote procedure call operation that is defined in a YANG module and activated via Sysrepo.